What is interactive learning?

-When developing interactive learning experiences for professional adult learners, taking an approach that incorporates social interaction and technology throughout their everyday activities and job, will go a long way in driving their engagement.
+When developing interactive learning experiences for professional adult learners, taking an approach that incorporates social interaction and technology throughout their everyday activities and job goes a long way in driving their engagement.

-Thanks to the rise of millennials in the workforce, there is a shift to include more technology in the facilitation of learning.
+Thanks to the rise in the number of millennials in the workforce, there has been a shift to include more technology in the facilitation of learning.
 And this shift presents an enormous opportunity to enhance the way the corporate world learns.

-Combine the classic ways of learning with interactive technology and… magic!
-You now have an amazing learning experience that will allow you to scale your learning, maintain consistency, and lower costs overall.
+Combine the classic ways of learning with interactive technology and—magic!
+You now have an amazing learning experience that allows you to scale your learning, maintain consistency, and lower costs overall.

-Through technology, say a mobile app, you can reach learners and team members that are spread across geographical locations.
-No longer do you need to bring teams to corporate headquarters for long training sessions that pull them out of the field and away from their main focus.
+No longer do you need to bring teams to corporate headquarters for training sessions that pull them out of the field and away from their main focus.
+Through technology, say, a mobile app, you can reach learners and team members that are spread across geographic locations.

-Not only has technology allowed us to scale learning to people in multiple locations, but it’s allowed the content to stay consistent.
-When multiple trainers are teaching the same material in front of different audiences, there are bound to be different ways of teaching and articulating the information within the content.
-Technology eliminates these discrepancies and allows for training consistency across the board no matter the location or language.
+Not only has technology allowed us to scale learning to people in multiple locations, but it has allowed the content to stay consistent.
+When multiple trainers teach the same material in front of different audiences, they are bound to employ different ways of teaching and articulating the information.
+Technology eliminates these discrepancies and allows for consistent training across the board, no matter the location or language.

 Lower costs overall

-When we look at the two instances above, technology is helping drive down overall corporate learning costs through eliminating costs associated with hiring in-person trainers, travel to and from training and loss of revenue pulling employees away from their primary functions.
+When we look at the two instances above, we see that technology is helping drive down overall corporate learning costs.
+It’s eliminating the costs associated with hiring in-person trainers, travel to and from training, and loss of revenue from pulling employees away from their primary functions.

-Being technologists at heart here at Maestro, we believe beautiful performance occurs with the right mix of technology and a relevant learning style.
-Below are several ways we’ve blended technology and interactivity to bring our clients amazing, elevated learning experiences.
+Beautiful performance occurs with the right mix of technology and a relevant learning style.
+Below are several ways to blend technology and interactivity to construct amazing, elevated learning experiences.

-Thanks to technology, we are now able to up our interactive learning experiences when it comes to traditional call-and-response learning.
-For those wanting a quick refresher, call and response is a type of assessment in which you pose a question to the audience and ask for their response.
-Simple and straightforward.
-Below are some ways this type of interactivity is combined in corporate learning.
+Technology ups the game on interactive learning experiences when it comes to traditional call-and-response learning, a type of assessment in which you pose a question to the audience and ask for a response.
+Below are some ways to combine technology and what works about call-and-response in corporate learning.

 Knowledge checks allow learners to test their knowledge as they go through a course.
-At the end of a section or in-depth explanation, they can do a quick check to see if they understood the lesson.
-This could be through drag-and-drop, click-and-reveal, or other avenues.
+At the end of a section or in-depth explanation, they can do a quick check to see if they’ve understood the lesson.
+This could be through drag-and-drop, click-and-reveal, or some other type of interaction.

-A more cumulative approach to call-and-response learning, but probably the most common.
-Quizzes allow learners to test their knowledge on a section or course as a whole.
+A more cumulative approach to call-and-response learning, and probably the most common. quizzes allow learners to test their knowledge on a section or course as a whole.

-Self-directed interactivity is often described as “bite-sized” because it lets learners digest small amounts at a time when on the go.
-This is middle-of-the-road level of activity, allowing learners to pull information to them or jump into it when it is most convenient and relevant to them.
+Self-directed interactivity is often described as “bite-size” because it lets learners digest small amounts at a time while on the go.
+Self-directed learning allows learners to pull information themselves or jump into the learning when it’s most convenient and relevant to them.

-Thanks to this rise in mobile app usage, bite-sized eLearning is easier to create and more readily available to learners.
-On-demand learning also allows for learners to access the information when it is necessary.
-Instead of sitting through an hour-long course on the features and benefits of a new product, learners can access that information in the field or when they are in front of a customer.
+Thanks to the rise in mobile app usage, bite-size eLearning is easier to create and more readily available to learners.
+On-demand learning also allows learners to access the information whenever it’s necessary.
+Instead of sitting through an hour-long course on the features and benefits of a new product, learners can access that information when they’re in the field or with a customer.

 Custom training videos